cmda-vr/documentation/methods/benchmark-creation.md

 Creating visualizations based on audio.

 ## Education
 Enhancing the lecture experience.
 You can give students a quick link to demonstrate or show models.
-For example during a history lesson, showing the model of architecture or the inside of a museum.
-(Exploring 360 images / models or something)
+For example during a history lesson, showing the model of architecture or the inside of a museum (exploring 360 images / models or something).

 ## Physical Location / Multi Location
 Being at different physical locations but come together in VR to experience something, Can be pretty interesting using sockets or something.